Tennis court: Surfaces

 Of the current four Grand Slam tournaments, the Australian and US Open use hard courts, the French Open is played on clay, and Wimbledon, the only Grand Slam to have always been played on the same surface, is played on grass.
 The Australian Open switched from grass to hard courts in 1988 and in its early years the French championship alternated between clay and sand/rubble courts.
-The US Open is the only major to have been played on three surfaces; it was played on grass from its inception until 1974, clay from 1975 until 1977 and hard courts since it moved from the West Side Tennis Club to the National Tennis Center in 1978.
+The US Open is the only major to have been played on three surfaces; it was played on grass from its inception until 1974, green clay from 1975 until 1977 and hard courts since it moved from the West Side Tennis Club to the National Tennis Center in 1978.

 ITF uses the following classification for tennis court surface types:

 Clay courts

 Clay courts are made of crushed shale, stone or brick.
-The French Open is the only Grand Slam tournament to use clay courts.
+The French Open is the only Grand Slam tournament still played on clay; the courts there are made from crushed red brick (known commonly as "European clay", or terre battue in France).

-Clay courts slow down the ball and produces a high bounce in comparison to grass or hard courts.
-For this reason, the clay court takes away many of the advantages of big serves, which makes it hard for serve-based players to dominate on the surface.
+Clay courts slow down the ball and produce a high bounce in comparison to grass or hard courts, taking away many of the advantages of big serves.
+For this reason, the clay court heavily favors baseline players, as it is hard for attacking serve-and-volley players to dominate on the surface.
 Clay courts are cheaper to construct than other types of tennis courts, but a clay surface costs more to maintain.
 Clay courts need to be rolled to preserve flatness.
-The clay's water content must be balanced; green clay courts generally require the courts to be sloped to allow water run-off.
+The clay's water content must be balanced; green clay courts (see below) are generally required to be sloped to allow water run-off.

-Clay courts are more common in Europe and Latin America than in North America, and tend to heavily favour baseline players.
+Clay courts are more common in Europe and Latin America than in North America.
+The clay courts that do exist in the United States tend to be made of green clay, which consists of crushed basalt; they are usually known by their brand name, HarTru.
+A "maroon" form of clay, advertized as "American red clay", is also used at the U.S. Men's Clay Court Championships in Houston, Texas.
+Clay courts with a top dressing of burnt shale – which makes the surface grittier and allows for faster play – can be found in Britain, especially in northern England and Scotland (where they are known as "blaes" courts).
+More esoteric clay-like surfaces, meanwhile, still exist in rural Australia ('antbed' courts, made out of compacted termite mounds and/or loam), India (animal dung) and the Philippines (crushed sea-shells).

-Historically for the Grand Slams clay courts have been used at the French Open since 1891 and the US Open from 1975 to 1977.
+Historically for the Grand Slams clay courts have been used at the French Open since 1891 and the US Open from 1975 to 1977 (on green clay).